 To make this filling, start by toasting walnuts in a 350ºF (177ºC) oven for 8-10 minutes.
 All you do is spread raw walnuts on a baking sheet and pop in the oven.
 That's all!

 Just watch to make sure they don't burn.
 Every oven bakes differently, so start checking the walnuts around the 7-8 minute mark to be sure they're not getting too well done.
+While these are baking, you can also put together some self-rising flour pancakes for a fun variety at breakfast!

 Allow the toasted walnuts to cool then crush them up in a ziplock bag with a wooden mallet or rolling pin.
 You likely won't use all the walnuts for the filling.
 This is a good thing because toasted walnuts are such a delightful topping for yogurt or ice cream!